Stumped on what to do for Valentine's Day? You'll love these unique local ideas

 Grab your significant other or best friends and hit the town for a variety of Valentine’s Day activities.
-Valentine’s Day falls on a Monday this year, but there’s no shortage of activities, events and deals on the 14th, as well as the weekend before, for you and your loved ones to enjoy.
+Valentine’s Day falls on a Monday this year, but there’s no shortage of activities, events and deals on Feb.
+14, as well as the weekend before, for you and your loved ones to enjoy.

 Charitable causes